fphivedev/gitbasics/readme.txt

 git branch mybranch //create a branch git checkout mybranch //change to a branch git checkout -b mybranch //create and change to a branch

+[esc]:qw - to save and get out of vim